venetucci/personal-website/_pages/fibers.md

 description: Fiber art projects
 ---
 <div class="negative-margin"></div>
 I work on various fiber projects, mainly focusing on quilting and knitting with natural fibers.
 I'm currently working an ongoing series of collaborative AI electronic quilts; working out of a hackerspace in San Francisco, a group of us are designing quilts using Stable Diffusion, and then producing them in the sewing room.
 Our current projects also incorporate circuit hacking and motion sensors.
-Below is a selection of these projects, with updates over at <a href="https://www.instagram.com/lowtechfibers/">@lowtechfibers</a>.
+Below is a selection of these projects, with live updates over at <a href="https://www.instagram.com/lowtechfibers/" target="_blank">@lowtechfibers</a> and meta-commentary about these projects on <a href="https://threadsofexecution.substack.com/" target="_blank">Substack</a>.

 <img src="/images/fiber_one.jpg" class="spacer center">